 French is the most popular foreign language to learn in India.
 Since French is the part of most School and College curriculum, More than 1 lakh students studying French in Delhi / NCR only.
 Add other Indian cities, the number will be staggering high.

-It is spoken in over 30 countries across five different continents and is also the second most studied language in the world, after English.
+Learning French language in India can be a career asset in several sectors.
+The career benefits of Learning French is immense.
+With over 30 French-speaking countries, French is spoken across five different continents and is also the second most studied language in the world, after English.

 Even though German is not widely spoken such as French, Spanish, Arabic, or Chinese.
 It is still second most popular foreign language in India after French.
-The four main reasons:-
+The five main reasons:-

-i) Most spoken language in Europe.
-It is official language in Germany, Austria, Switzerland, just to name a few.
+i) Most spoken native language in Europe.
+It is official language in Germany, Austria, Switzerland, and more.

-ii) Germany is an economic powerhouse and lots of job opportunities in many big German companies such as Volkswagen, BASF, Daimler, BMW, Bosch, Siemens, etc.
+ii) Germany is an economic powerhouse and ability to speak German offers plenty of job opportunities in many big German companies such as Volkswagen, BASF, Daimler, BMW, Bosch, Siemens, etc. German is a top choice in the field of Science, Engineering, Automobile, etc.

 iii) The German language is part of academic curriculum in more than 500 Schools and Colleges in India including more than 250 Kendriya Vidyalayas alone.